-On March 22, 2021, the Criminal Justice & Public Safety Subcommittee adopted one amendment and reported the bill favorably as a committee substitute.
+On March 22, 2021, the Criminal Justice & Public Safety Subcommittee adopted an amendment and reported the bill favorably as a committee substitute.
 The amendment:

-- Authorized a person to receive a temporary boating certificate if the person has a valid International Certificate of Competency or has completed a boating safety education course in another state that meets or exceeds the minimum requirements established by the National Association of State Boating Law Administrators. - Increased the distance which a person is prohibited from anchoring or mooring a vessel in proximity to a superyacht repair facility from 300 feet to 500 feet. - Removed the limitation on the service fee that can be charged by boating safety instructors for issuing a temporary boating certificate.
+- Authorized a person to receive a temporary boating certificate if the person has a valid ICC or has completed a boating safety education course in another state that meets or exceeds the minimum requirements established by NASBLA. - Increased from 300 feet to 500 feet the distance from a superyacht repair facility within which a person is prohibited from anchoring or mooring a vessel. - Removed the limitation on the service fee that can be charged by boating safety instructors for issuing a temporary boating certificate. - Removed a provision that prohibited a person from discharging sewage from a vessel or floating structure into any waterway in Florida, subject to approval by the U.S. Environmental Protection Agency.